-- 14 FTC Sends Warning Letters to Multi-Level Marketers
+- 13 FTC Sends Warning Letters to Multilevel Marketers

 Offer Women A Community

-Your coach will usually put you into some Facebook group or group right on the Beachbody app when you join.
+When you join, your coach will usually put you into some Facebook group or group right on the Beachbody app.
 This helps create a sense of community and is great for accountability.

-It is nice to talk to other girls doing the program, and you can bounce motivation or suggestions back and forth.
+It is nice to talk to other girls doing the program; you can bounce motivation or suggestions back and forth.

-Some people like that, and others choose to respond once or twice a week; it’s up to you!
+Some people like that, and others respond once or twice a week; it’s up to you!

 You can always mute the group on Facebook.

-If you are looking for a coach to hold you accountable, make sure you vet them first.
+If you are looking for a coach to hold you accountable, vet them first.

 It is common in this community to sign up under a coach, thinking it will help you with your wellness goals, only to find out they aren’t a good fit with your personality, and you have to wait until your contract due date is up to switch to another one.
-You can’t end your yearly contract early, and therefore you are stuck.
+Unfortunately, you can’t end your yearly contract early, so you are stuck.

-Finding the right coach off the bat will be the most beneficial to you and your fitness journey.
-Each coach runs their program differently and will have different types of resources for you.
-But each coach is trained by the same by the company, so they are all kind of cookie cutters.
+Finding the right coach will benefit you and your fitness journey the most.
+Each coach runs their program differently and will have different resources for you.
+But each coach is trained by the same company.

-You can also hit up their DMs to get some real in-depth insight into the type of person they are and the interaction you can expect to get.
+You can also hit up their DMs to get an in-depth insight into their type of person and the interaction you can expect.

-Each program is unique, and they all vary in workout time and overall length of program time.
+Each program is unique and varies in workout time and overall length of program time.
 For example, some programs are four weeks, some are six weeks, and some are even 90 days!
 You can check out how long precisely each program is before you choose to commit to that program.

 Workout times vary anywhere from 10min+, and you can choose a program that fits your time restrictions.

-They put out new programs periodically, so it allows you to try something new.
+They put out new programs periodically, allowing you to try something new.